A Master's Degree or Endorsement Focused on Early Childhood Special Education (ECSE)

 - Special Education Master of Arts – Early Childhood Special Education Emphasis – this degree includes the endorsement preparation.

-- Early Childhood and Early Childhood Special Education (EC/ECSE) Endorsement (Ages 0-8 yrs) – this is the endorsement-only option.
+- Early Childhood Special Education Endorsement (Ages 0-8 yrs) – this is the endorsement-only option.

 You will develop a range of specialized skills for work in classrooms and community-based settings with children who are at-risk and their families.
 The program focuses on promoting families as partners, collaborative and cross-disciplinary service approaches, recommended intervention practices, and appropriate practices for work with children and their families across the range of abilities and cultural experiences.